The Virtual Currency Regulation Review: Cayman Islands

 Introduction to the legal and regulatory framework

 Owing to its neutral tax treatment, political stability and respected legal regime, the Cayman Islands is the global jurisdiction of choice for the formation of investment funds, which are increasingly investing in virtual assets and taking advantage of the investment opportunities in this space.
-A number of virtual asset exchanges have been launched by Cayman Islands entities.
+The Cayman Islands has been, and remains, the leading domicile for virtual asset investment funds globally.2 A number of virtual asset exchanges have been launched by Cayman Islands entities.

 The Cayman Islands Special Economic Zone provides a simplified route to establishing a physical presence and employing staff in the Cayman Islands.

 In mid-2020, the Cayman Islands government introduced a new framework for regulating virtual asset businesses, known as virtual asset service providers (VASPs).
-A large proportion of the world's virtual asset hedge funds are based in the Cayman Islands.
-The framework implements Financial Action Task Force (FATF) recommendations for registering and licensing VASPs (including exchanges, transfer and custodian services), defines virtual assets and which virtual assets constitute securities, enables funds to use virtual assets as representations of equity interests, recognises virtual asset trading exchanges and introduces a regulatory sandbox licence.
+The framework implements Financial Action Task Force (FATF) recommendations on international standards on combating money laundering and the financing of terrorism and proliferation applicable to VASPs (including virtual asset issuances, exchanges, transfer and custodian services, and financial services related to a virtual asset issuance); defines virtual assets and which virtual assets constitute securities; enables funds to use virtual assets as representations of equity interests; recognises virtual asset trading exchanges; and introduces a regulatory sandbox licence.
 No case law has yet considered issues arising in the virtual assets space.

 i Structuring of virtual currency businesses

-There is no direct taxation imposed on Cayman Islands entities, and structuring will largely be driven by onshore tax considerations and business needs.
+There is no direct taxation imposed on Cayman Islands entities and structuring will largely be driven by onshore tax considerations, Cayman Islands regulatory requirements and business needs.

 An exempted company must have a minimum of one shareholder and one director.
 The appointment of officers is optional.
 There is no requirement for Cayman-resident directors or officers.